 State policies such as Proposition 39 will distribute billions of dollars to support energy efficiency improvements.
-District 30 could benefit from state funds for rebates, grants and loans to finance energy efficiency investments, which would help businesses save money on their electricity bills, support local green jobs and reduce pollution.
+Las Virgenes Malibu could benefit from state funds for rebates, grants and loans to finance energy efficiency investments, which would help businesses save money on their electricity bills, support local green jobs and reduce pollution.

 Local policies also provide financial incentives for energy efficiency investments.
-Southern California Edison offers a range of programs for industrial and commercial customers, including:
+Southern California Edison (SCE) offers a range of programs for industrial and commercial customers, including:

-Demand Response Program- Helps commercial customers save money by reducing energy use during peak demand times.

-Commencial and Industrial Buildings in District 20

-- Energy Efficiency Express Solutions- Provides rebates paid up to 100% on energy upgrades for lighting, temperature control, refrigerators and water heaters. - Savings by Design Program-

-SCE partners with the Southern California Gas Company (SoCal Gas) on this program that provides technical expertise and rebates to commercial and industrial customers to reduce energy usage.

-• Other SCE and SoCal Gas services include energy efficiency customized solutions, energy efficiency calculate incentive program, and non-residential on-bill financing program.
+- Demand Response Program- Helps commercial customers save money by reducing energy use during peak demand times. - Energy Efficiency Express Solutions- Provides rebates paid up to 100% on energy upgrades for lighting, temperature control, refrigerators and water heaters. - Savings by Design Program- SCE partners with the Southern California Gas Company (SoCal Gas) on the Savings by Design program that provides technical expertise and rebates to commercial and industrial customers to reduce energy usage. - Other SCE and SoCal Gas services include energy efficiency customized solutions, an energy efficiency calculated incentive program, and a non-residential on-bill financing program.

-30% on average of

-on average of the energy used in commercial buildings is wasted, according to the U.S. Environmental Protection Agency.